-YouWrite is the readers page where you can send in your views and articles and have them published on Goonersphere.
+YouWrite is the readers page where you can submit your articles for publishing on Goonersphere.
 Other readers will be able to leave comments on your articles so you can get feedback, discuss your views and debate about Arsenal.
 Content must be original and not copied from another website.
 Click the link below to submit an article.
 You must be a registered site user and logged in to do so.

 Please make sure you have checked your grammar and spelling before submitting.
 Articles that do not meet this requirement will not be published on YouWrite.